ymcui/Chinese-LLaMA-Alpaca-2/README_EN.md

 </p>

 This project is based on the Llama-2, released by Meta, and it is the second generation of the Chinese LLaMA & Alpaca LLM project.
 We open-source Chinese LLaMA-2 (foundation model) and Alpaca-2 (instruction-following model).
 These models have been expanded and optimized with Chinese vocabulary beyond the original Llama-2.
 We used large-scale Chinese data for incremental pre-training, which further improved the fundamental semantic understanding of the Chinese language, resulting in a significant performance improvement compared to the first-generation models.
-Standard version supports 4K context, and long context version supports 16K context.
-All models' context size can be further extended with NTK method (up to 24K+).
+Standard version supports 4K context, and long context version supports 16K and 64K context.
 The RLHF models are fine-tuned for human preference alignment and have gained significant performance improvements in the representation of correct values compared to the standard version of the model.

 #### Main Contents